 - Engage with the central government’s Syrian Vulnerable Person’s Resettlement Scheme and the National Transfer Scheme for unaccompanied asylum-seeking children (UASC)

-Our page Motions of Support for City of Sanctuary includes examples of motions from across the UK plus some template motions.
+Our page Motions of Support for City of Sanctuary includes examples of motions from across the UK.

 Councils up and down the country have shown their opposition to government policies that force those seeking safety into poverty and homelessness by passing a Motion Against Destitution, including: